cmcntsh/PoWeRWritingGradStudents/README.md

 # <ins>R</ins>ewriting

 Rewriting or revision is the stage where most evaluation takes place.
 Rewriting is an iterative process, and multiple checks and revisions may be needed to ensure adequate coverage of the intended material, correct spelling and grammar are used, and other stylistic choices lead to the clearest writing possible and the best experience for the reader.
+In professional publishing, editing is often broken down into three main phases: substantive editing - focused on structure and organization; copyediting - focused on correcting sentence problems; and proofreading - focused on final appearance (Grammarly, 2023).

 ## Rewriting Workflow

+1. Correct grammar and punctuation before sending your work to other people.
+(See AI Prompts to Help with Rewriting below.)
-1. Evaluate the comprehensiveness of content coverage.
-(See AI prompt below.)
+2. Evaluate the comprehensiveness of content coverage.
+(See AI Prompts to Help with Rewriting below.)
 1. Edit for grammar and punctuation.
-(See AI prompt below.)
+(See AI Prompts to Help with Rewriting below.)
 2. Edit for structure and organization.
-(See AI prompt below.)
+(See AI Prompts to Help with Rewriting below.)
 3. Edit for clarity and conciseness.
-(See AI prompt below.)
+(See AI Prompts to Help with Rewriting below.)
 4. Edit for consistent tone.
-(See AI prompt below.)
+(See AI Prompts to Help with Rewriting below.)
 5. Reader Expectation Approach considerations (See Reader Expectation Approach to Writing link below.)
     1. Is the main action of each sentence conveyed by the verb?
     2. Do any sentences have long subject-verb separations making them hard to read?